wcm-io/wcm-io-caconfig/extensions/src/site/markdown/persistence-strategies.md

 By default Sling Context-Aware Configuration stores configuration in a hierarchy of nodes below `/conf` using `nt:unstructured` node types.
 This is simple enough, but it makes it difficult to apply operations like replication on it in AEM.

 Thus it would be good when configuration can be stored in `cq:Page` nodes as it is done by the "AEM ConfMgr" for AEM.
-AEM 6.3 ships with such an Persistence Strategy, but it only supports read access to configuration, not write access.
+AEM 6.3 ships with such an Persistence Strategy, but it only supports read access to configuration, no write access.

-wcm.io Extensions for AEM provide additionally persistence strategy implementations
+wcm.io Context-Aware Configuration Extensions for AEM provides additional persistence strategy implementations.

 ### Persistence Strategy: AEM Page